sam-e-ch/OpenDataProject/SetupData/README.md

 6. Download the data from [here](http://www.fahrplanfelder.ch/de/fahrplandaten) and copy the BFKOORD and FPLAN files into the data folder
 7. Download the data from [here](http://www.bfs.admin.ch/bfs/portal/de/index/dienstleistungen/geostat/datenbeschreibung/generalisierte_gemeindegrenzen.Document.183131.zip) and copy the file ```ggg_2014/txt/g1g14.csv``` into the data folder
 8. Run ```node setupDatabase.js setup```
+9. The File *'avg.json'* should be generated in the *'data'* folder